operand/agency/README.md

     # Called after any action is attempted

   def _request_permission(self, proposed_message: dict)
-    # Called before any ACCESS_REQUESTED action is attempted, allowing rejection
+    # Called before an ACCESS_REQUESTED action is attempted for run-time review
 ```

 A `Space` is how you connect your agents together.
 An agent cannot communicate
-with others until it is added to a common space.
-There are two included `Space`
+with others until it is added to a common "space".

-implementations to choose from: `NativeSpace` and `AMQPSpace`.
+There are two included `Space` implementations to choose from:
+* `NativeSpace` - which connects agents within the same python process
+* `AMQPSpace` - which connects agents across processes and systems using an AMQP
+  server like RabbitMQ.

 Here is an example of creating a `NativeSpace` and adding two agents to it.